-All placement testing at Fei Tian College is administered by the Office of Academic Services with assistance from the Office of Admissions and Records.
-The College offers incoming students placement testing for two general purposes: (1) to determine a student’s level of proficiency in specific subject areas in order to place him or her into the appropriate level of courses; and (2) to determine what kind of remedial instruction, if any, a student may need.
-Placement testing is not used to award credit.
+The College offers to incoming students placement tests for two purposes: (1) to determine students’ level of proficiency in specific subject areas in order to place them into the appropriate levels of courses; and (2) to determine what kind of remedial instruction, if any, a student may need in order to make the scheduled academic progress.
+The College’s placement tests are not used to award credit by examination.

-Undergraduate placement testing is offered in the subjects of English, English as a Second Language (ESL), Chinese, and mathematics.
+Currently, the College offers placement tests in the following subjects: English, English as a Second Language (ESL), Chinese, and mathematics.
 The English placement test is offered to determine whether a student is in need of remedial English instruction, while the ESL placement test is offered to place a student in the appropriate course level in ESL or remedial English.
 The mathematics placement test is offered to students who are interested in taking calculus to assess their readiness for the course.

-Tutors are qualified faculty and staff members who offer course-specific tutoring.
-Individual and group learning sessions are available at no cost to enrolled students.
-Students may be referred to the tutorial service by their academic advisor or a course instructor.
-Students may also request a tutor at the Office of Academic Services.
-Course instructors are informed of such requests.
+Individual and group tutoring is available at no cost to enrolled students who have a demonstrated need for them.
+Students may be referred to the tutor service by the academic advisor or a student may apply for a tutor at the Office of Academic Services.

 Peer mentors are high-scoring students trained to help newer students develop academic skills.
 Peer mentors are available to all students for informal consultation.
-Students interested in becoming mentors or seeking mentors should sign up at the Office of Academic Services.
+Students who are interested in becoming mentors or seeking mentors may sign up at the Office of Academic Services.

-The Office of Academic Services provides assistance to students who wish to transfer out to other institutions.
-The students bear the responsibility, however, for ensuring that the transfer-in institutions will accept credits for courses taken at Fei Tian College.
+The Office of Academic Services provides assistance for students who wish to transfer to other educational institutions.

 Career and Professional Services

-Students at Fei Tian College are expected to spend several hours during their studies at the College participating in College-wide outcomes assessment activities, such as surveys and interviews.
+Students at the College are expected to spend several hours during their programs participating in College-wide outcomes assessment activities, such as tests, surveys, and interviews.